holoviz/panel/doc/tutorials/intermediate/parameters.md

 ## Recommended Reading

-To harness the full potential of [Param](https://param.holoviz.org/) and Reactive Parameters in Panel, we recommend studying the [Param User Guide](https://param.holoviz.org/user_guide/index.html).
+To harness the full potential of [Param](https://param.holoviz.org/) and Reactive Parameters in Panel, we recommend studying the [Param User Guide](https://param.holoviz.org/user_guide/index.html) and the [`ReactiveExpr`](../../reference/panes/ReactiveExpr.ipynb) reference guide.

 ## Recap

-Param serves as the backbone of Panel, providing a robust framework for adding validation, documentation, and interactivity.
+[Param](https://param.holoviz.org) serves as the backbone of Panel, providing a robust framework for adding validation, documentation, and interactivity.
 By grasping the fundamentals discussed here, you'll be well-equipped to leverage Panel's interactivity and reactivity effectively.

 Now, we should be able to: